 Well-drafted sample language regarding notational accounting might read something like:

-For the purpose of clarity and the avoidance of doubt, it is conclusively stipulated that interim worksheets, interim allocations, interim calculations, interim working papers and interim ministerial sub-accounts of the Trust are solely for the administrative and ministerial convenience of the Trustee and Trust Administrator, are only notational and do not convey or establish any Vested Right, constructive receipt or economic benefit to or on any respective Claimant.
-Further, interim notional allocations may change from time to time at the discretion of the Trustee.
+For the purpose of clarity and the avoidance of doubt, it is conclusively stipulated that interim worksheets, interim allocations, interim calculations, interim working papers and interim ministerial sub-accounts of the trust are solely for the administrative and ministerial convenience of the Trustee and Trust Administrator, are only notational and do not convey or establish any Vested Right, constructive receipt or economic benefit to or on any respective Claimant.
+Further, interim notional allocations may change from time to time at the discretion of the trustee.

 A Power of Appointment is a type of power that the grantor of a trust confers to another person (the “Power Holder”).
 A Power of Appointment allows the Power Holder to direct the distribution of property to any person or entity subject to the terms and conditions specified in the trust’s documents.
 The Power of Appointment can be general or limited, but we will not delve into the differences in this paper as the distinction does not affect ownership of QSF trust assets.